 Water bowsers may be found in the area and could be used also.

-A bladder tank could be filled directly whilst loaded on to a flat bed trauck and water dispensed from there with a simple tap stand, no pumping at the dispensing point would be needed, gravity would do the job.
+A bladder tank could be filled directly whilst loaded onto a flatbed truck and water dispensed from there with a simple tap stand, no pumping at the dispensing point would be needed, gravity would do the job.

 If forklift trucks are available then IBC containers become a very practical option.
 Again, extracting suitable products from the civilian packaging and transportation market allows the prevalent civilian infrastructure to be used.